fabiogueunige/ros_rt1/README.md

     time.sleep(1) # Wait for gazebo to be up and running

     rospy.init_node('action_client') # Initialize the node

+    clienttar = subsscription to the topic of the server to send the goal

     pubInfo =  publisher for velocity and position

     # Call the